ryanguill/watney/dev-help.md

 const _ = require('lodash'); //for example

 module.exports = (function(){

 	let bot;

 	//your functions here

 	function doSomethingCool (message, channel, user) {
 		//
 	}

 	return function init (_bot) {
 		bot = _bot;

 		//any startup steps here

-		bot.register({ //pattern
+		//one of these for each pattern you want to register bot.register({
 			pattern: {},
 			f: doSomethingCool,
 			type: 'OUT',
 			eventType: 'message',
 			priority: 1000,
 			flags: {}
 		});

 		//more pattern registrations
 	});
 })();
 ```

-The `bot` parameter passed to the `init` method contains many helpful resources and functions that will be documented more as time goes on.
+The `_bot` parameter passed to the `init` method contains many helpful resources and functions that will be documented more as time goes on.
 One of the big ones is `bot.redis` which can be used to persist data.
 Look at the ops plugin for a relatively simple example of how to use redis, although a lot of plugins use it so look around if you need more examples.

 ## Pattern registration

 There are currently two different event types (although this will almost certainly grow soon): `message` (the default) and `presenceChange`.

-There are currently two different types of registrations, `IN` and `OUT`.  `IN` is for when you just want to take in input, but don't expect to send any response.  `OUT` signals that you want to send a response.
+There are currently two different types of registrations, `IN` and `OUT`.  `IN` is for when you just want to take in input, but don't expect to send any response.
+Logging would be a good example of a valid use of `IN`. `OUT` signifies that you want to send a response.

 You can use multiple pattern registrations pointing to the same function if you want to allow multiple inputs to use the same processing.